We've upgraded our system! Please take a moment to reset your AOA password by clicking LOGIN and following the instructions.

 43 %

-After graduating from osteopathic medical school, DOs complete internships, residencies and fellowships, which can last between 3-8 years and prepare them to practice a specialty of their choosing.
-Following the 2020 completion of the five-year transition to a single accreditation system for graduate medical education in the U.S., the AOA remains strongly committed to ensuring access to postgraduate training opportunities for all DOs.
+Following medical school, DOs complete internships, residencies and fellowships, which can last between 3-8 years and prepare them to practice a specialty of their choosing.
+Each year, fourth-year osteopathic medical students and DOs seeking graduate medical education placements participate in the NRMP Match to secure residency positions at training institutions across the country.

 Source: National Resident Matching Program; American Association of Colleges of Osteopathic Medicine.